 One of the most memorable days of your life as a mother will probably be the day you became one.
 Having your first child, and the subsequent children as well, will probably be forever enshrined in your memory, and there’s a good chance you will always be able to recapture the moment in your mind’s eye.
-Are you pregnant now and wondering if you can get life insurance while pregnant, we can answer this question and many more!
+Are you pregnant now and wondering if you can get life insurance while pregnant or maybe needing life insurance for young adults, we can answer these questions and many more!

 Going home with baby, having your first nights as a family at home, and not getting a minute of sleep are probably also pretty high on the list.
 The enjoyment of getting to bring home baby to his new crib, his newly painted room, and putting him on display to awaiting family and friends are all cherished moments.